atoomnetmarc/RISC-V-emulator/README.md

 The emulator can be configured to enable specific extensions.
 The list of defines and their default values are located in [include/RiscvEmulatorConfig.h](include/RiscvEmulatorConfig.h).

 For example, to enable the `M` extension compile with `-DRVE_E_M=1`.

+> [!NOTE]
+> At the time of writing this emulator needs the C-extension to pass the riscv-arch-test for Zicsr.
+See https://github.com/riscv-non-isa/riscv-arch-test/issues/445

 # Testing